MoseleyBioinformaticsLab/GOcats/README.rst

 For instructions on how to format your keyword list and advanced argument usage, consult the tutorial, guide, and API
 documentation: <PLACEHOLDER_URL>.

 Subgraphs can be created from the command line.
-Either navigate to the ARK.GOcats directory or add the directory to your
+Either navigate to the GOcats directory or add the directory to your
 PYTHONPATH:

 .. code:: bash

-   python3 -m gocats create_subgraphs /path_to_ontology_file ~/ARK.GOcats/gocats/exampledata/examplecategories.csv ~/Output --supergraph_namespace=cellular_component --subgraph_namespace=cellular_component --output_termlist
+   python3 -m gocats create_subgraphs /path_to_ontology_file ~/GOcats/gocats/exampledata/examplecategories.csv ~/Output --supergraph_namespace=cellular_component --subgraph_namespace=cellular_component --output_termlist

 Mapping files can be found in the output directory: